algosup/2023-2024-project-3-virtual-processor-team-1/Documents/FunctionalSpecifications.md

 #### 4.1 <u>Resources/Financial Plan</u>

-In our custom assembly language project, we emphasize a cost-effective approach with no financial dependencies required for its development.
-Our focus is on optimizing resource utilization and ensuring efficient progress.
+In our custom assembly language project, we emphasise a cost-effective approach with no financial dependencies required for its development.
+Our focus is on optimising resource utilisation and ensuring efficient progress.

 **Resource Allocation:**

-- **Project Duration:** The project is scheduled to span over a total of X weeks.
+- **Project Duration:** The project is scheduled to span over a total of X weeks

-- **Personnel:** Our dedicated team consists of X skilled individuals who will actively contribute to different aspects of the project, including development, testing, and documentation.
+- **Personnel:** Our dedicated team consists of X skilled individuals who will actively contribute to different aspects of the project, including development, testing, and documentation

 **Work Hours:**

 To maintain a balanced workload and ensure steady progress, we have allocated a total of X hours per week, distributed among team members as needed.
-This allocation is designed to optimize productivity while allowing for flexibility in addressing project challenges.
+This allocation is designed to optimise productivity while allowing for flexibility in addressing project challenges.

 **Financial Independence**

 We take pride in stating that our custom assembly language project requires no external financial investment, which means our total budget is 0€.
-We have efficiently organized our resources to ensure that all development activities can be carried out within the scope of our existing capabilities and infrastructure.
+We have efficiently organised our resources to ensure that all development activities can be carried out within the scope of our existing capabilities and infrastructure.

 By following this resource allocation plan and maintaining our financial independence, our goal is to successfully develop and deliver our custom assembly language, while adhering to the project's objectives and timelines.